cn0047/stash/ed/nodejs/README.md

 * Scavenge - fast and runs on the Young Generation
 * Mark-Sweep collection - slower and runs on the Old Generation.

-Node.js is great for doing asynchronous I/O operations, but when it comes to real number-crunching, it’s not that great of a choice.

 #### Streams